Lister Surgicentre: Joint replacement referrals postponed

 It is now taking necessary measures to ensure "effective" services.

-Clinicenta said it would continue to offer "high quality care" to patients still on its waiting lists.'Interim period'
+Clinicenta said it would continue to offer "high quality care" to patients still on its waiting lists.

 The Lister Surgicentre, located on the Lister Hospital site, opened in November 2011 and provides routine surgery and treatment to NHS patients, commissioned directly by the Primary Care Trust (PCT), NHS Hertfordshire.